chimobb/Micropython/README.md

 Documentation
 =============

-Directly from Micropython Documentation and STMicroelectronics
+Directly from Micropython Documentation, STMicroelectronics and Invensense